kaltura/kaltura-simple-react-components/README.md

 From the root dir, run: `npm run dev`.
 This will build the components into ./dist and `testapp` into ./build , start the dev server for testapp, and then open the browser on localhost:9000.

+## To build both the test app and library

+From the root dir, run: `npm run build_both`.

+## To build just the components library

+From the root dir, run: `npm run build`.

 ## License